Header cover image

 Catalysts

 Nvidia's GPUs are widely used in AI and machine learning applications, such as autonomous vehicles, robotics, and natural language processing.
 The company's CUDA platform has become the industry standard for AI and machine learning, attracting numerous researchers and developers.
-Nvidia has created itself some sort of a positive feedback loop where their architecture supports the development of new AI applications, and new AI applications develop specifically for Nvidia architecture as it’s the most advanced.
+Nvidia has created itself some sort of positive feedback loop where their architecture supports the development of new AI applications, and new AI applications develop specifically for Nvidia architecture as it’s the most advanced.
 As AI and machine learning continue to grow, demand for Nvidia's GPUs is expected to remain strong.

 Nvidia: Breaking Records In Machine Learning Performance

 Nvidia is a leading player in the gaming industry, thanks to its GeForce GPUs.
-If you take a look at Steam’s Hardware & Software Survey for March 2023, you can begin to get a picture of how dominant Nvidia is in the GPU space, particularly among gamers and enthusiasts.
-Nvidia cards hold the top 19 positions by ownership share for all Steam users and - perhaps more impressively - Nvidia occupies 34 of the top 40 GPUs based on these hardware ownership stats.
+If you take a look at Steam’s Hardware & Software Survey for April 2024, you can begin to get a picture of how dominant Nvidia is in the GPU space, particularly among gamers and enthusiasts.
+Nvidia cards hold the top 19 positions by ownership share for all Steam users and - perhaps more impressively - Nvidia occupies 33 of the top 40 GPUs based on these hardware ownership stats.

-With the gaming market expected to grow in the coming years after already overtaking both Hollywood and the music industry COMBINED, Nvidia's dominance in the consumer GPU market will likely continue to bring solid sales growth.
 Next-gen video game engines like Epic Game’s Unreal Engine 5 are now being supported by Nvidia with their RTX software suite.
 Video game developers are now able to implement Nvidia technologies using the Nvidia NvRTX branches integrated into Unreal Engine, this helps cut down on development time while also improving the graphics.
-Aside from the obvious kickbacks Nvidia will receive from licensing their RTX suite, there's one other massive benefit that this catayst will bring and that is gamers who are wanting to have the best experience in graphical fidelity and performance with these upcoming games will be needing Nvidia GPUs to do it.
+Aside from the obvious kickbacks Nvidia will receive from licensing their RTX suite, there's one other massive benefit that this catalyst will bring and that is gamers who are wanting to have the best experience in graphical fidelity and performance with these upcoming games will be needing Nvidia GPUs to do it.

 The trend towards AI-accelerated applications, coupled with the need for faster processing power, has made Nvidia's GPUs essential to the backbone of the data center industry.
 With more data being generated and processed than ever before, organizations across the globe are looking towards Nvidia’s high-performance computing solutions to help manage, analyze, and store these vast amounts of data effectively and efficiently.

 Nvidia's DGX systems are also becoming the go-to solution for AI training and inference in the cloud.
 These are designed as fully-integrated hardware and software stacks, delivering previously unheard of compute power.
 Nvidia's DGX GH200 and H100 are like supercomputers in a box, that are designed to handle even the most robust AI workloads.
-This hardware handles the processing power behind generative AI models and LLMs greater that anyone else which is a huge selling point and explains why the data center segment is Nvidia’s best performer in the last 12 months and will likely be well into the future.
+This hardware handles the processing power behind generative AI models and LLMs greater than anyone else, which is a huge selling point and explains why the data center segment is Nvidia’s best performer in the last 12 months and will likely be well into the future.

 Nvidia's Omniverse platform is a powerful real-time simulation and collaboration platform for 3D design workflows.
 With the growing demand for 3D content creation, virtual production, and remote collaboration, there’s a fairly large void that Nvidia is attempting to fill here.